Micro Weddings - the way forward (at least for the near future)

 Remember, if you want to legalise your marriage you need to arrange a statutory ceremony at your local Registry Office (28 days notice required) but this can be done before or after your celebrant led ceremony.

-If you would like more information, I’d be happy to chat about options and ideas.
+If you would like more information, I’d be happy to chat about options, ideas and Government restrictions.